 Health Boards in Wales are currently working together to provide Experience Days for locals who frequently enquire about work experience days.
 As this is a requirement in applying for the BSc (Hons) Human Nutrition and Dietetics and MSc/PG Diploma in Dietetics programmes, Experience Days have been set up to accommodate this.

 For those outside of Wales please contact your local Health Boards/Trusts who may have a similar system, or are able to provide work experience/voluntary posts.
 You won't need to attend an Experience Day in Wales if you have already received Dietetic experience elsewhere as the same information will be covered.

+Additional information to include programme, venue details will be issued when your place on the experience day has been confirmed.
 If you have any further questions regarding the Health Board Experience Days please contact Robert Roderick – email@example.com

 Please note, these are not university open days.
 Details on open days run by the university which cover course and university information can be found at www.cardiffmet.ac.uk/opendays.

 Selection is normally based on the receipt of a UCAS application form.
 You will be expected to agree to occupational health screening which includes immunisation to allow you to undertake clinical training in the NHS.

 Accredited by: Health and Care Professions Council and British Dietetic Association.

 UCAS Code(s): B402